LowScarlet/LowScarlet/README.md

 - 📫 How to reach me **tegarmaulanafahreza@gmail.com**

 - 📄 Know about my experiences [lowscarlet.my.id](https://lowscarlet.my.id)

-- ⚡ Fun fact **I can lock myself in my office for 48 hours without going out at all**

 <h3 align="left">Connect with me:</h3>
 <p align="left">